thaihangchung7/thaihangchung7.github.io/_notes/PositronAS.md

 Using these both $$ \Delta E $$ and $$ \Delta \theta $$, we can find the the net momentum from the annihilating pair.
 Below is a list of how different techniques utilize $$ \Delta E $$ and $$ \Delta \theta $$ quantities:

 + DBS (Doppler Broadening Spectroscopy)
-  - An energy distribution is detected with a 511keV Doppler Broadening peak detected.
+  - An energy distribution is detected with a 511 keV Doppler Broadening peak detected.
 This reflects the longitudinal momenta of the electrons moving in the direction of the detector.

 + ACAR (Angular Correlation Annihilation Radiation)
-  - Momenta in the transverse direction is given by the angular distribution of 511keV.
+  - Momenta in the transverse direction is given by the angular distribution of 511 keV.

 + PALS
   - The lifetime of the positron is measured from the moment the positron enters the medium to its annihilation.